Pothole plagued Harare seeks to build climate-resilient roads

 5 Min Read

-HARARE, July 26 (Thomson Reuters Foundation) - Heavy traffic snakes through downtown Harare, Zimbabwe's capital, manoeuvring along the potholed roads as impatient motorists hoot at one other, while pedestrians try to cross the congested streets, weaving through slow-moving cars.
+HARARE (Thomson Reuters Foundation) - Heavy traffic snakes through downtown Harare, Zimbabwe's capital, maneuvering along the potholed roads as impatient motorists hoot at one other, while pedestrians try to cross the congested streets, weaving through slow-moving cars.

 The city's asphalt road network is in dire straits, and will only get worse as damage from flooding and freak weather increases due to the impact of climate change.